 - The employer is required by law to conduct a criminal history record check for the particular position.

-The department of labor and employment is charged with enforcing the requirements of the bill and may issue warnings and orders of compliance for violations and, for second or subsequent violations, impose civil penalties.
-A violation of the restrictions does not create a private cause of action, and the bill does not create a protected class under employment anti-discrimination laws.
+The department of labor and employment (department) is charged with enforcing the requirements of the act and may issue warnings and orders of compliance for violations and, for second or subsequent violations, impose civil penalties.
+A violation of the restrictions does not create a private cause of action, and the act does not create a protected class under employment anti-discrimination laws.
 The department is directed to adopt rules regarding procedures for handling complaints against employers.

 The department is appropriated $38,113 from the employment support fund and 0.6 FTE to implement the act.

 (Note: This summary applies to this bill as enacted.)